 As a supervisor, I would focus on weekly meetings, early data collection, and early drafts of written work.

 See you this year!

-If you're looking for an Honours Supervisor and would like to talk to me, just write me an email: email@example.com
+My area of expertise is within the areas of cognitive control and attention and eye movements.
+If you're looking for an Honours Supervisor within this area and would like to talk to me, please contact me: firstname.lastname@example.org

 1. Emotional Faces in Visual Search: Why do we find angry faces faster than friendly faces? (in collaboration with Ottmar Lipp).

 In visual search, an angry face is detected faster among friendly faces than vice versa, a friendly face among angry faces.
 This 'anger superiority effect' has been attributed to the fact that angry faces are more relevant to survival.
 However, there is some indication that this effect may instead be due to salient perceptual characteristics of angry faces, such as an open mouth and the visibility of teeth.
 In the present study, we'll use eye tracking to measure which regions attract a person's gaze.
 The results will allow new insights into the question of whether the anger superiority effect is driven by perceptual or emotional factors.

 Visual Search is one of the most frequent activities in everyday life.
 Current models of visual search heavily rely on target-nontarget similarity to explain the difference between efficient search -- where we can immediately find the sought-after item -- and inefficient search -- where it takes a long time to find the target.
 However, surprisingly few studies have systematically investigated effects of similarity on visual search.
 In this study, we will systematically vary the similarity of target and nontargets while people search for a colour target and we measure people's eye movements.
 The results will give us a better understanding how and to what extent similarity really influences visual search.